plone/Products.CMFEditions/doc/old-changelog.rst

   obj.getModificationDate() because it's more fine graned. [gregweb]

-- Added ReferenceFactoriesTool.py which in essence knows how to instatiate a reference.
+- Added ReferenceFactoriesTool.py which in essence knows how to instantiate a reference.
 The current implementation is inflexible and knows only how to instantiate object into an ObjectManager.
 This is the first step in preparation for AT reference handling. [gregweb]